jpappel/BingoMaker/README.md

 ### Testing

-To run tests for the project you can either run `uv run pytest` or activate the virtual environment and run `pytest`
+To run tests for the project you can either run `make test`, `uv run pytest` or activate the virtual environment and run `pytest`

 ### Linting/Formatting